 Garden maintenance scheme

-Grass cutting and hedge cutting service for elderly and disabled council tenants who have no one to help with the garden.
+The Garden Maintenance Scheme (GMS) is a grass cutting and hedge cutting service for elderly and disabled council tenants who have no one to help with the garden, between the months of March and September.

 Eligibility

-• any documents for PIP/ESA/Universal Credit (limited capability for work element).
+- any documents for DLA/PIP/ADP/ESA/Universal Credit (limited capability for work element)

 We will write to you shortly afterwards to tell you if you can join the scheme.